hugoalh/send-discord-webhook-ghaction/CONTRIBUTING.md

 ## I18ns (Internationalizations) & Translations

-This project and repository does not have necessary things to do i18ns and/or translations.
+This project and repository does not need to do i18ns and/or translations.

 If you want to do i18ns and/or translations on the documentations, documents and/or wiki, please see the section "[Documentations, Documents & Wiki](#documentations-documents--wiki)".